Deploy the vFXT cluster

 Validation and purchase

 Page three summarizes the configuration and validates the parameters.
-After validation succeeds, click the OK button to proceed.
+After validation succeeds, check the summary and click the OK button.

-On page four, enter any required contact information and click the Create button to accept the terms and create the Avere vFXT for Azure cluster.
+Enter any missing contact information, then click the Create button to accept the terms and create the Avere vFXT for Azure cluster.

 Cluster deployment takes 15-20 minutes.